top of page

 The quantum-relativistic ether that establishes the foundation for the classical resolution of the sliding phenomenon consists of three levels of counter-resistance to kinetic energy: normal, stretched, and condensed.

 Normal resistance to the constituent of kinetic energy represents unadulterated motion (i.e., wave function collapsed mode).
 Stretched resistance reflects faster-than-light motion (i.e., forward-, cross-, and micro-sliding modes).
-Condensed resistance reflects the slower-than-normal, slothing effect (i.e., reverse-sliding).
+Condensed resistance reflects the slower-than-normal or slothing effect (i.e., reverse-sliding).

 Probability vs. Relativistic Scale